AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 Referring to the physical architecture that is described in the section [AEM Forms on JEE physical architecture](hardening-aem-forms-jee-environment.md#aem-forms-on-jee-physical-architecture), you should configure SSL for all of the connections that you plan to use.
 Specifically, all SOAP connections must be conducted over SSL to prevent exposure of user credentials on a network.

-For instructions on how to configure SSL on JBoss, WebLogic, and WebSphere, see “Configuring SSL” in the [administration help](https://www.adobe.com/go/learn_aemforms_admin_64).
+For instructions on how to configure SSL on JBoss, WebLogic, and WebSphere, see "Configuring SSL" in the [administration help](https://www.adobe.com/go/learn_aemforms_admin_64).

 For instructions on how to import certificates to JVM (Java Virtual Machine) configured for an AEM Forms server, see Mutual Authentication section in [AEM Forms Workbench Help](http://www.adobe.com/go/learn_aemforms_workbench_65).